 Pinch of Salt

-Coconut Oil to grease pan
+Coconut Oil (I use this spray to make life easy) to grease pan

 *your bread will soak up the eggy mixture much better if on the drier side- leave your bread out for a few hours or even overnight for better results!